boroda74/TagTools/README.md

 Pay attention to tool tips over buttons/fields in plugin windows.

-#### Plugin adding/updating/removing
+### Plugin adding/updating/removing

 Extract content of the downloaded archive to a temporary folder of your choice.
-See the "README FIRST\!" file inside this folder for instructions on adding/updating/removing the plugin.
+See the "README FIRST!" file inside this folder for instructions on adding/updating/removing the plugin.

-#### This help file has been last updated on:
+### This help file has been last updated on:

-**2024-08-19**
+**2024-08-26**

-# Content
+## Content

 [Additional Tagging \& Reporting](docs/ADDITIONALTAGGINGREPORTING.md)